 I’m working on a English exercise and need support.

-Craft Group Responses (four per week) should be substantive (if you want credit) and thoughtful, but they need not be formal.
+Responses (four) should be substantive and thoughtful, but they need not be formal.
 They should be in standard written English, though, not text-speak.
 You are welcome to comment “I totally agree with you, Jane” or “Great point, Bill” but these will not be considered substantive enough for credit.
 Responses should expand on a point, disagree with a point, compare or contrast to another passage or text, or explore a new way to look at the craft point.
 Make sure you read all the responses before yours, and please refer to others who have responded before you by name when appropriate (e.g., “Although I agree with what Susie said about Wallace’s repetition, I think what he was really after was a sense of . . . .” ).
 Do not simply repeat a response that has been submitted before yours.
 This would be plagiarism.